sherifadel90/AppDynamicsPlatformInstallation/README.md

 # Exercise 1: Enterprise Console (aka Platform Admin)

 In this exercise, you will be setting up the Enterprise Console.
 This utility provides a browser-based user interface that allows an AppDynamics administrator to install and manage the Controller and Events Service components of the AppDynamics platform.
 A CLI for the Enterprise Console is available, but is outside the scope of this lab.
-Reference documentation can be found on the AppDynamics documents site - [I'm an inline-style link with title](https://docs.appdynamics.com/display/PRO45/Enterprise+Console "Enterprise Console Documentation").
+Reference documentation can be found on the AppDynamics documents site - [Enterprise Console Documentation](https://docs.appdynamics.com/display/PRO45/Enterprise+Console "Enterprise Console Documentation").

 1. Download the Platform Admin software to the lab host.
-The command below assumes you have created an account on www.appdynamics.com and can log into that site with permissions to download software
+The command below assumes you have created an account on [I'm an inline-style link](www.appdynamics.com) www.appdynamics.com and can log into that site with permissions to download software
 ![EnterpirseConsoleDownload](assets/images/01-EnterpirseConsoleDownload.png)

 2. Copy the .sh file to your Host either using SCP on if your Desktop is MAC/Linux or using WINSCP if your Desktop is Windows